-Marketing Management is a three-credit online graduate course, consisting of five modules.
-Modules include topics, learning objectives, study materials, and activities.
+Marketing Management is a three-credit online course, consisting of four modules.
+Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in four graded discussion forums, two synchronous events, and to complete three written assignments.
 You are also required to complete a comprehensive midterm assignment and a final group project.

 Consult the Course Calendar for due dates.

-This course requires you to participate in six graded discussion forums.
-There is also one ungraded but required introduction forum in Module 1.
+This course requires you to participate in four graded discussion forums.
+There are also one ungraded but required introduction forum in Module 1.
 In addition, there are two discussion forums for synchronous events.
 Group discussion forums are also available for each group to work on the final marketing plan collaboratively.

 Your grade in the course will be determined as follows: